 Another good reason to travel in the shoulder seasons, no crowds.
 Typically, it can be over an hour to tour the castle, but luckily we could waltz right in.
 After a kiss on the Blarney Stone, it was time to continue the trip.

 I’ve never been to Galway before, and I’m always eager to explore new cities.
 Did we play Galway Girl a few times in the car on the way?
 Yup.
 True to the nature of our whirlwind trip to Ireland, we only had one night here, so we had to make the best of it.
 We head to a gin & tonic bar called Hyde.
 This was an upscale bar, featuring a floral and vibrant decor to pair nicely with the spirit of choice.
 For dinner, we went to Kai.
-This farm to table restaurant had a rustic ambiance, looking like it was once stable or farmhouse.
+This farm-to-table restaurant had a rustic ambiance, looking like it was once stable or farmhouse.
 The food was spectacular; I had venison, and my girlfriend had the Monkfish.
-This meal was one of the best we had this trip.
+This meal was one of the best we had on this trip.

 Following dinner was a Guinness (or two) and some live music at The Crane next door.
 I had heard that Galway’s live music scene was good, so it was nice to see it in action.
 For a few more drinks, we went to The Kings Head.
 Now I’d imagine that during the day this would be a perfectly fine spot.
 At night though, the people watching was prime.
 I’m not sure if I’ve ever been to a bar with quite a range of peoples.
 First dates, girls night out, older folks looking for a drink, this place had it all.
 Grab an Irish whiskey, sit back and enjoy the show.

 The next morning was a little, uh, slow.
-But fortunately for us, brunch was in reach.
+But fortunately for us, brunch was within reach.
 We went to Ard Bia, another impossibly quaint restaurant.
 The menu is also farm to table, focusing on modern twists to Irish food.
 It doubles as a small inn, which I will definitely be staying at on my next trip to Galway.

-After a fantastic bunch, it’s time to head back to Dublin for the final leg of our trip.
+After a fantastic bunch, it’s time to head back to Dublin for the final leg of our Ireland road trip.
 We got into Dublin in the evening.
 A strange Airbnb check-in involving a hair salon & chihuahua later, it’s dinner time.
 On the menu tonight is steak, and for that, we head to WILDE.
 A restaurant attached to a hotel, this upscale spot is a far cry from the grub at Kinsale & Galway.
 After a bottle of wine and a giant porterhouse, it’s time to take on the night.

 First stop, the Bar with No Name.
-This spot is a laid back and comfortable with couches and a space that is inviting.
+This spot is laid back and comfortable with couches and a space that is inviting.
 Full with a good beer selection and cocktails, it’s a good way to start the night.
 On a Saturday night, it was packed, with a pretty young crowd you’d expect from a thriving city.